bazil14/sesrv-script/README.md

 `<LoadWorld>C:\Users\space_engineers\Application Data\SpaceEngineersDedicated\Default\Saves\Created 2015-03-30 2331</LoadWorld>`

-You still need to use windows paths. and backshlashes in the `SpaceEngineers-Dedicated.cfg` file.
+You still need to use windows paths and backshlashes in the `SpaceEngineers-Dedicated.cfg` file.

 That should be it.